JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 And the following folders:

 - `HLA-EMMA` with HLA-EMMA input formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scoresEMMA.xlsx`).
+For high-resolution conversion, two settings from HLA EMMA were
+tested: EURCAU (European Caucasian) and NL (Netherlands, Leiden).
-- `HaploStats` with HaploStats input formatted into what the software accepts, the raw ouput of our robot requesting the website and the Excel file to compute the tool's performances (`scoresCAU.xlsx` and `scoresEURCAU.xlsx`).
+- `HaploStats` with HaploStats input formatted into what the software accepts, the raw ouput of our robot requesting the website and the Excel file to compute the tool's performances.
+Both the CAU = Caucasian, and EURCAU = European Caucasian settings were tested (`scoresCAU.xlsx` and `scoresEURCAU.xlsx`).
 - `HaploSFHI` with HaploSFHI input formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scoresSFHI.xlsx`).
 - `easyHLA` with HLA Upgrade inputs formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scores_easyHLA.xlsx`).
 Inputs are provided as 4 small files because `easyHLA` cannot process large files.
+Both the FR = French and EU = European settings were tested.

 Note that sheets marked as `boostrap` are merely copies of the original sheets without formulas to allow easier computations in Python for the confidence intervals of the accuracy metrics.